 Pricing and Value for Money Winner: Wix

 Show me the money!
 Or, rather, show me where I can get more for my money.
-It's another victory for Wix here – the builder packs a lot of great features into a cheap.
+It's another victory for Wix here – the builder packs a lot of great features into a range of pretty cheap plans.
 Put simply – it offers you more, for less.

 Wix vs Weebly: the Verdict